aspnet-contrib/AspNet.Security.OpenIdConnect.Server/README.md

         // Implement OnHandleTokenRequest to support token requests.
         OnHandleTokenRequest = context => {
+            // Only handle grant_type=password token requests and let the
-            if (context.Request.IsPasswordGrantType()) {
+            // OpenID Connect server middleware handle the other grant types. if (context.Request.IsPasswordGrantType()) {
 	            // Implement context.Request.Username/context.Request.Password validation here.
 	            // Note: you can call context Reject() to indicate that authentication failed.